Epicheirema

 EPICHEIREMA

-The word epicheirema comes from the Greek “epicheirein, to endeavor, attempt to prove” (Webster, epicheirema).
-It is translated into Latin as ratiocinatio (Cicero), “reasoning”, or as argumentatio (Ad.
-Her.).
+The word epicheirema comes from the Greek “epicheirein, meaning « to endeavor, attempt to prove » (Webster, epicheirema).
+It is translated into Latin as ratiocinatio (Cicero), meaning “reasoning”, or as argumentatio (Ad.
+Her.) meaning « argument. »

-2. Epicheirema as an argumentation whose premises are themselves argued
+2. The epicheirema as an argumentation whose premises are themselves argued.

-Premise 1: “Things that are governed by design are managed better than those that are governed without design”
+Premise 1: “Things that are governed by design are managed better than those that are not.”

 — Premise 2 + Proof of Premise 2:

-Premise 2: “Of all things, nothing is better governed than the universe”
+Premise 2: “Of all things, the universe is best governed.”

 Proof of Premise 2 (our numbering and presentation)

-(b) “and the changes of the seasons not only (b1) proceed in the same way by a fixed law but (b2) are also adapted to the advantage of all nature,
+(b) “The changes of the seasons not only (b1) proceed in the same way by a fixed law but (b2) are also adapted to the advantage of all nature.

-(c) “and the alternation of night and day has never through any variation done any harm.”
+(c) “The alternation of night and day has never caused any harm through variation.”

 — Conclusion: “Therefore, the universe is governed by design.”

-The question as to whether an epicheirema consists of five or three components is controversial (Solmsen 1941, p.
+Whether an epicheirema consists of five or three components is a controversial question (Solmsen 1941, p.
 170).
-On the surface level, an epicheirema is indeed a sequence consisting of five components:
+On the surface level, an epicheirema is a sequence of five components:

 This corresponds to a three-element deep structure:

-This is Quintilian’s position: “To me, as well as to the greater number of authors, there appear to be not more than three [parts]” (IO, V, 14, 6).
+This is Quintilian’s position: “To me, as well as to the majority of authors, there appear to be no more than three [parts]” (IO, V, 14, 6).

 The epicheirema corresponds to a linked argument, presented as follows: